 Find a Nomad is an online map for nomads and remote workers, similar to the Nomad project, in case you’ve heard of that one before.
 It’s a free tool to find out where other like-minded people are in this world.
 The map is created by Mish and Rob, who run Making it Anywhere and their community of passionate nomads.

 It is currently under re-construction but will hopefully be back soon.

 There are also a few apps out there which aim to bring remote workers together.
 Check out these two and see if they are the right way for you to meet other nomads.

 Nomadbase is a chat app that is based on your current location.
 You get to connect with other remote workers in your area and can easily exchange location information or meet in person.
 A relatively new app based on a brilliant idea and with great potential.

 Nomad Soulmates is not exactly a community to exchange knowledge, but a dating app.
 When you are traveling alone you might find it harder to meet like-minded singles.
-This app helps you finding your nomadic soulmate.
-It will be launched in summer 2017.
+This app helps you find your nomadic soulmate.

 The members are usually very helpful and you get tons of advice on any nomad lifestyle related topic.